MikeySaw/pokemon_generation/README.md

 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
+├── dockerfiles        <- Dockerfiles for reproducible training and inference.
+│
 ├── docs               <- A default mkdocs project; see mkdocs.org for details │
+├── hydra_logs         <- Logging information on training and inference runs of models.
+│
 ├── models             <- Trained and serialized models, model predictions, or model summaries │